WebP Frame Extractor

 How It Works

 1. Upload your animated WebP file using drag & drop or the file browser.
+Need a sample file?
+Download sample WebP files here.

-2. Select your preferred output format (PNG, WebP, or JPG).
+2. Select your preferred output format - PNG, WebP, or JPG.

 3. Choose whether to preserve transparency (not applicable for JPG).